Cognitive Mapping and Planning for Visual Navigation: Experiments

-We also report variance in performance over five re-trainings from different random initializations of the network for the 3 most competitive methods (Reactive with 4 frames, LSTM \& CMP) for the depth image case. \figref{all_error} (right) shows the performance, the solid line shows the median metric value and the surrounding shaded region represents the minimum and maximum metric value over the five re-trainings.
-Variation in performance is reasonably small for all models and CMP leads to significant improvements.
+\pparagraph{Variance Over Multiple Runs.} We also report variance in performance over five re-trainings from different random initializations of the network for the 3 most competitive methods (Reactive with 4 frames, LSTM, and CMP) for the depth image case. \figref{all_error} shows the performance, the solid line shows the median metric value and the surrounding shaded region represents the minimum and maximum metric value over the five re-trainings.
+As we are using imitation learning (instead of reinforcement learning) for training our models, variation in performance is reasonably small for all models and CMP leads to significant improvements.

 \pparagraph{Ablations.} We also studied ablated versions of our proposed method.
 We summarize the key takeaways, a learned mapper leads to better navigation performance than an analytic mapper, planning is crucial (specially for when using RGB images as input) and single-scale planning works slightly better than the multi-scale planning at the cost of increased planning cost.
 More details in \secrefext{supp_exp}.